yumetodo/LogisticsPipes/BUILDING.md

 * `gradlew eclipse` for Eclipse
 * `gradlew idea` for IntelliJ IDEA
+* `gradlew extract` for other env

 Then after opening the newly created project files with your IDE you need to add the folders `api` and `dummy` to your list of source folders.
 You may need to specify your Java JDK in the IDE as well.
-Right now we use Java 8 for development with Java 6 compliance.
+Right now we use Java 8 for development with Java 8 compliance.

 Finally to use the predefined run/debug configurations with GradleStart you need to add `--noCoreSearch` to the list of program arguments in both server and